 Crate Training or Puppy Pen?
 Choosing the Correct Set-up for Your Puppy

 I’m Vivienne from Walkies Dog Behaviour and Training, and one of the most common questions I hear from new puppy parents is whether a crate or a puppy pen is the right choice.
 With so much conflicting advice online, it’s easy to feel unsure about what will actually suit your puppy.
+One thing I often tell puppy owners is that there isn't a right or wrong answer.
+The best setup is the one that helps your individual puppy feel safe, relaxed and able to settle.

 Both options can help keep puppies safe and supported, but they work very differently and suit different personalities and home setups.
 In this guide, I’ll walk you through the key differences between crates and puppy pens, so you can make a confident choice that works for your puppy and your lifestyle.